ffloyd/flows/README.md

 step.
 Sacrifice some warm-up time to make runtime performance better.

-And to compare performance overhead between different `flows` abstractions and another libraries alternatives a benchmarking CLI was done: `bin/benchmark`.
+And to compare performance overhead between different `flows` abstractions and another alternatives a benchmarking CLI was done: `bin/benchmark`.

 This CLI is done using GLI, run `bin/benchmark -h` to explore possibilities.